 Residence: Española, New Mexico

-Background: Deborah Simon was raised in Guatemala and came to the United States to attend the University of Oregon Health Sciences Center where she graduated with a degree nursing.
-In additional to her work in the hospital, she participated on medical mission teams to Guatemala for 2 weeks each year for 12 years.
-In 1996, while participating on the medical team, she was asked by the mayor of the town of Uspantan for assistance in obtaining a system of clean water for the population of 6,000.
-Deborah, who is a Rotarian, wrote a grant to the Rotary Foundation for the project.
-Once completed, the chlorinated water system significantly reduced the level of cholera and increased the school attendance for girls, who no longer had to haul water home from the river.
-Soon, Deborah was getting requests for clean water projects from many other Guatemalan villages.
-She has been coordinating water and sanitation projects through the Rotary grant process ever since.
+Background: Deborah Simon, was raised in Guatemala.
+She attended the University of Oregon, where she earned a degree in nursing.
+She participated on medical mission teams to Guatemala for 12 years.
+In 1996, the mayor of the town of Uspantan, Guatemala requested her help to construct a potable water system.
+Deborah, who is a Rotarian, obtained a grant from the Rotary Foundation for the project.
+Once completed, the new water system significantly reduced the level of cholera and increased the school attendance for girls, who no longer had to haul water home from the river.
+Soon, she was getting requests for potable water and other projects from many other Guatemalan communities.

-In 2004 Deborah founded United by Friendship to better respond to community needs in Central America that Rotary typically does not fund, such as the construction of schools, clinics and investment in economic development.
+In 2004 Deborah founded United by Friendship to better expand the scope of the projects.
 The result has been that 22 Guatemalan communities now have clean water systems, and many others now have adequate schools and medical care.
 She enlists the beneficiaries and the local county government to partner with UbF on the projects, in accordance with an old Mayan saying, “We are to take one another by the hand.
 No one walks in front and no one walks behind and together we will reach our goals.”

 Residence: Seattle, Washington